International-Data-Spaces-Association/IDSA-Rulebook/102_Foundational_concepts_of_a_data_space.md

 - **Data trustees and escrow services:** Neutral service providers that hold, mediate, or process data under predefined governance constraints (for example, confined compute or escrowed storage) to enable joint analysis while preserving confidentiality.

 - **Other optional value-added services:** Additional capabilities such as notary, or auditing services, and specialised domain-specific tooling which may be selected to meet particular participant requirements.

+- **Semantic Models:**
+Semantic models are listed as optional because their required depth and degree of harmonisation are context-dependent and should be determined by the DSGA and participant needs.
+In many data spaces, a shared core vocabulary will still be practically necessary for interoperability, even where complete domain harmonisation is not mandated.

 ![Foundational Concepts in data spaces](./media/Foundational_Concepts_in_data_spaces.png)